magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 u to undo
 U to restore whole line(this action is not undo, and is undoable) Ctrl-R redo

-CTRL-W jump to another window.
+:sp[lit]  horizontally split current screen into two windows (with same filebuffer) :vs[plit]  vertically split current screen into two windows (with same filebuffer) CTRL-W + <h, j, k, l>  jump to another window.

 d$ delete to end
 x delete one char